 - Control layout: Top-tier professional

-That said, the Nikon D5 is so specialized that many photographers don’t even have it on their radar.
-If you told me I had $6000 to spend on a Nikon camera, I’d buy a D850 and put the rest of the money toward lenses.
+Even though the Nikon D6 is an amazing camera, it’s also so specialized that many photographers don’t even have it on their radar.
+If you told me I had $6500 to spend on Nikon equipment, I’d buy a D850 or a mirrorless camera and put the rest of the money toward lenses.

 Of course, if you need it, you need it.
-You probably already have it, and you’ll pre-order the D6 the moment it’s announced.
+You probably already have it, and you’ll pre-order the D7 the moment it’s announced.

 Pros: